 This Unique Indicator Helps Traders Avoid ‘Dead Money’ Stocks

 To put it simply, this means that ADX tells you whether the stock, future or index being analyzed is trending.
-ADX does not offer any insight into the direction of the trend, and a high ADX can be seen whenever prices are moving up or down.
+ADX does not offer any insight into the direction of the trend.
+A high ADX can be seen whenever prices are moving up or down.

 DMI plus (+DI) and DMI minus (-DI) are two indicators that are defined in the Directional Movement Index article.
 All three of these tools were introduced in J. Welles Wilder’s 1978 book, New Concepts in Technical Trading Systems.
-Wilder applied the indicators to futures, but they are now widely applied to individual stocks, ETFs and indexes.
+Wilder applied the indicators to futures, but they are now widely applied to individual stocks, ETFs, and indexes.

 The calculations are complex and the indicator is readily available at charting sites or in charting software packages.
 In general, finding ADX involves combining exponential moving averages (EMAs) of +DI, -DI and the daily ADX to create a smoothed indicator that rises when prices are in a strong trend.
 The default values for all of the inputs are 14 days, although any other time period can be used.

-How Traders Use It
+How Traders Use ADX

-Why It Matters To Traders
+Why ADX Matters To Traders

-Traders make money in trends.
-Being long or short a security that is in a narrow trading range ties up trading capital and keeps the trader out of other positions that could be more profitable.
-ADX is one of the few tools a trader has to objectively identify trends and this can help them limit trades in “dead money” securities that have little volatility and low potential profitability.
+Being long or short a security that is in a narrow trading range ties up trading capital.
+This keeps the trader out of other positions that could be more profitable.
+ADX is one of the few tools traders have to objectively identify trends.
+This can help limit trades in “dead money” securities that have little volatility and low potential profitability.